The Triple Pinch

-This time of year, a wind blows along the harbor that is straight-up spiteful.
-It chews through my sexy jaunty scarf, sure, but also my very soul?
+This time of year, a wind blows along the harbor that is absolutely spiteful.
+It chews through my jaunty scarf, sure, but also my very soul?
 So I feel exposed both physically and spiritually?
 Like, more than usual?

-Anyway, I had big plans to go brood at the ocean for a spell, but then this ill wind knocked me right into Sal’s Crab House, there at the end of Malus Pier.
-Which was fine—I go there pretty regularly for the Triple Pinch, the innovation that put Sal’s on the map.
+On Thursday, I had plans to go brood at the ocean but then this ill wind knocked me right into Sal’s Crab House, there at the tail end of Malus Pier.
+Which was fine—I go there pretty frequently for the Triple Pinch, the innovation that put Sal’s on the map.

-(It goes like this: Sal catches a crab, chops off one claw to cook, then pitches the maimed crab back into the sea.
-Time passes, clouds move across the sky real quick, and then he catches that very same crab, now with a newly grown replacement claw.
-[Sal is maybe the friendliest proprietor in town, but let me tell you he gets quite squirrelly if you ask him how he finds that crab again.]
-And that second-generation claw is where the real flavor is, seeing as it’s been through so many trials and tribulations.)
+It goes like this: Sal catches a crab, chops off one claw to cook, then pitches the maimed crab back in the sea.
+Then, about a year later, he catches that same crab with its grown-back claw.
+(Sal is maybe the friendliest proprietor I know in Fort Hook, but let me tell you he gets very squirrelly if you ask him how he finds that crab again.)
+And that second-generation claw is where the real flavor is, seeing as it’s done so much more living.

-Sal’s was busier than usual for that time of day, but then I scanned the specials board (crab turkey, crab stuffing, crab-berry sauce) and realized it was Thanksgiving.
-I’d totally forgotten, and that made me even more broody.
-But whatever, I spied an empty seat at the counter and made a beeline, only noticing at the last second that it was taken by my friend Voletta.
+Anyway, Sal’s was busier than usual for that time of day, but then I scanned the specials board (crab turkey, crab stuffing, crab-berry sauce) and realized it was Thanksgiving.
+I’d totally forgotten, and that made me even more broody, but whatever, I spotted a seat at the counter and made a beeline, only noticing at the last second that it was taken by my pal, Voletta Black.

 “Oh hey,” I said, or words to that effect.
 “Didn’t see you there.”